wkaczurba/babyml/README.md

  - Uses multiple Intents for various activities

 ** This app is currently missing: **
- - TODO: Add use Content-provider + Loaders / Async task to pull data
  - Getting data from the web.
  - Services (reminders about next feds)
  - Support for cloud.